 One of the central problems with the disease is that the cancer is spread throughout the lining of major organs, usually the lungs, but sometimes the stomach, intestines and even the heart.
 Because it is so widespread, it is much harder to treat effectively.

 The rate of this deadly cancer has been leveling off in recent times in most states.
 Most of the changes have been in men; this is probably because there is much less asbestos used in the workplace than decades ago.
 However, keep in mind there is a long latency period for mesothelioma.
+See also stages of mesothelioma.
 It is possible that people who were exposed 30 years ago to asbestos could be diagnosed with cancer years from now.

 What Is the Cause of Mesothelioma?